DeanLeong/p4-repo/README-template.md

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution, if you'd like.
+> Use this section to list of all major issues encountered and their resolution.